Swapniltayde/Online-Shopping-Website/README.md

-Here, In this code I makke a Online Shopping Website by using a HTML, CSS, Javascript,PHP etc. and developed a successfull professional website.
+Here, In this code, I made an Online Shopping Website by using HTML, CSS, Javascript, PHP, etc., and developed a successful professional website.